KaliedaRik/Scrawl-canvas/docs/reference/sc-animation-systems.md

 Ticker object sorting is required whenever a Ticker object is added to, or removed from, the `tickerAnimations` Array, and also when the dev-user updates a Ticker object's `order` attribute.
 Any of these actions will result in the `tickerAnimationsFlag` signal boolean being set to `true`, which in turns triggers the sorting functionality.
 As for other SC order functionality, sorting is performed by means of a bucket sort algorithm.

-#### Create, serialize, clone and kill Ticker objects
+#### Create, serialize and clone Ticker objects
 Dev-users can create a Ticker object using the `scrawl.makeTicker({key: value, ...})` factory function.

 Ticker objects can be serialized using the `ticker.saveAsPacket()` function, and restored against any SC object that includes `mixin/base` functionality using the `obj.actionPacket('packet-string')` function.

 Any Ticker object can be cloned using the `ticker.clone({key: value, ...})` function.

+#### Kill Ticker objects
-To remove a Ticker object from the SC environment, invoke `ticker.kill()` on it.
-The kill function will also remove all Tween/Action objects currently subscribed to it.
-To remove the Tween/Action objects while retaining the Ticker object, invoke the `ticker.killTweens()` function.
+To remove a Ticker object from the SC environment, invoke `ticker.kill(killTweens = true, autokill = true)` on it:
++ If the `killTweens` argument is set to `true` then SC will also remove all Tween/Action objects currently subscribed to the Ticker.
++ To remove the Tween/Action objects while retaining the Ticker object, dev-users can invoke the `ticker.killTweens()` function - this is a convenience function for `ticker.kill(true, false)`.

-Note that Tickers can be set up to automatically delete themselves once their run completes, by setting their `killOnComplete` flag to `true`.
++ Tickers can be set up to automatically delete themselves once their run completes, by setting their `killOnComplete` flag to `true`.
+This action will automatically remove all Tween and Action objects associated with the Ticker.

 #### Ticker attributes
 The following attributes can be set during Ticker object creation, then updated using the `ticker.set()` function: